All Episodes

 It's an honor, really.

-I want to tell you how much uh appreciate your uh radio program and your TV broadcaster, Mike, and what it what good is done for the country, I think, to investigate these these these cases with the FBI, the higher ups and uh things that they've gotten away with and uh it's just a value to have somebody with the gifts to bring all this stuff out.
+I want to tell you how much I appreciate your radio program and your TV broadcast tonight and what good it's done for the country, I think, to investigate these cases with the FBI, the higher ups, and things that they've gotten away with.

-I really appreciate you being on it so hard you and your colleagues.
+I really appreciate you being on it so hard, you and your colleagues.

-Well it's now you know look at the news today.
+Well, it's now, you know, look at the news today.

 Thank God we're here where we are.

-Yeah and Russia's been awesome.
+Yeah, and Rush has been awesome.

 Mark's been awesome.